 Replacing the Radiator on the Honda Accord or Acura CL (F23)

 If your radiator is leaking, you should replace it rather than try to repair it.
 Do not try to plug a leaky radiator by adding a "stop-leak" fluid to the cooling system.
+Below, you'll find step-by-step instructions for removing your radiator, then for adding the new one.

 You can remove the old radiator and install a new replacement in approximately 1.5 hours with no special tools.
-In addition, the removal/installation process outlined within these instructions can be performed above the car: that is, in most cases, you won't have to lift up the car and get under it to remove the splash pan and lower radiator hose.
+In addition, the removal/installation process outlined within these instructions can be performed above the car: That is, in most cases, you won't have to lift up the car and get under it to remove the splash pan and lower radiator hose.

 If the radiator failure was due to contaminated, worn-out coolant, you will want to drain any residual coolant from the engine block and consider replacing the thermostat.
 The upper and lower radiator hoses, however, do not need to be replaced along with the radiator on the Accord, in most cases.